 The full implementation of these regulations will take several more years, nevertheless the European energy market is now a reality, which organises electricity and gas flows according to relative price levels between countries, thus minimising supply costs at the European level.

 Net import balance

-Highlights: integration of CWE in the Core region at its creation in November 2016 (harmonisation works in progress).
 Discussions in progress for the amelioration of the Flow Based in the CWE region.

 NTC D-2

 Net flow